S8A/s8a.github.io/_drafts/links-june-2025.md

 category: personal
 ---

-- Lecture series: _[The Politically Incorrect Guide to American History](https://www.youtube.com/playlist?list=PLpmOMu_Jxhdnq2A2Ug-3ETXsOs-eqWzrn)_ by Thomas E. Woods (2012-06-09).
-15 relatively short lectures based on Woods' [book of the same title](https://www.amazon.com/Politically-Incorrect-Guide-American-History/dp/0895260476).
-14 of the 15 lectures are [available in Mises.org](https://mises.org/podcasts/politically-incorrect-guide-american-history), including a download link. [^fn-rwrr]
+- Lecture series: _[The Politically Incorrect Guide to American History](https://www.youtube.com/playlist?list=PLpmOMu_Jxhdnq2A2Ug-3ETXsOs-eqWzrn)_ by Thomas E. Woods (recorded between September 2006 and March 2007).
+15 relatively short lectures based on Woods' [book of the same title](https://www.amazon.com/Politically-Incorrect-Guide-American-History/dp/0895260476) (2004).
+14 of the 15 lectures are also [available in Mises.org](https://mises.org/podcasts/politically-incorrect-guide-american-history), including a download link. [^fn-rwrr]
 - Lectures from the [Revisionist History of War Conference](https://mises.org/events/revisionist-history-war-conference) (RHWC) hosted by the Ludwig von Mises Institue in May:
   - _[The Marshall Plan Slush Fund: Cronyism for US Exporters](https://www.youtube.com/watch?v=PBGo2WbAoPI)_ by Patrick Newman (2025-05-16).
   - _[The Righteous Cause Conquers the World](https://www.youtube.com/watch?v=5MRqNdRqs6w)_ by Brion McClanahan (2025-05-17).